lawrancej/CompilerDesign/textbook/03-parsing.md

 =======

 ### 3.1 Parsing Overview
-Syntax Analysis also known as parsing is the process of analyzing tokens and recombining them into a syntax tree.
+The concept of parsing has been around since the advent of written language millenia ago.
+More formally known as syntactic analysis, parsing is the process of analyzing tokens in order to determine its grammatical structure.
+While it is used to diagram languages such as Latin, it also has extremely important implications for computing.
+Compilers and interpreters use syntactic analysis to make sense of all programming languages, and without it there would be no internal representation of a given language.
+While we take parsing for granted, it is a vital part of any computing system.

 #### 3.1.1 Function
-Syntax analysis will verify that the input`s syntax is valid.
+Syntactic analysis will verify that the input`s syntax is valid.

 ##### 3.1.1.1 Input: Tokens from Lexical Analysis
 Lexical analysis splits input into tokens which the syntax analyzer then recombines into a syntax tree.

 ##### 3.1.1.2 Output: Program Parse Tree
 Recombining of a syntax parse tree during lexical analysis is done according  to the syntax specification.
 The leaves of the parse tree are the tokens generated during lexical analysis.

 #### 3.1.2 Examples